RenatoCesarF/back-to-pixels/posts/discovering-meta-tags-plus-website-uptades.md

 date: '01/11/2022'
 author: 'renato'
 cover_image: 'https://i.imgur.com/RueCNhG.png'
-excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.'
+excerpt: 'How I maneged to make our posts look amazing in social midia using meta tags and new website features that I added recently'
 categories: [BLOG, NEXTJS]
 ---

-'How I maneged to make our posts look amazing in social midia using meta tags and new website features that I added recently'

 From now on, if you share one of our posts on *social media* it will look something like that: